Deign001/ps-techtest/tasks.md

-# Build a Game with CreateJS
+# Build a game with CreateJS

 # Module 01 - Main game loop